CITTAVIVEKA

 Some people may wish to stay on to meet with a monk or nun for the weekly teatime Q&A at 5.00 pm in one of the ground floor rooms of the Main House.
 The weekly guided meditation follows at 7.30 pm in the Dhamma Hall.

-As always, people are very welcome to come earlier in the day and participate in the midday meal offering, which is at 11.30 am from late March through October.
+As always, people are very welcome to come earlier in the day and participate in the midday meal offering, which is at 10.30 am.

 If you wish to receive the monastery newsletter and regular updates about Cittaviveka, please visit this website's Subscription Registration page.